Mohamedsalem80/mavenjs/README.md

 ## OR
 ### Customize using builder
 - Run `builder.py`
-- It will show `MavenJS: `
+- It will show `MavenJS:| `
-- write `build-mavenjs` to start the building `MavenJS: build-mavenjs`
+- write `build` to start the building `MavenJS:| build`
-- From here we have two paths
-- First: Write `*` to build the full version `MavenJS: build-mavenjs *`
+- First: Write `*` to build the full version `MavenJS:| build *`
     - Hit enter and it will generate a js file containing the code
-- Secound: Write `core` to build library core `MavenJS: build-mavenjs core` then
+- Write `core` to build library core `MavenJS:| build core` then
-    - Write the functions you want `MavenJS: build-mavenjs core add on css slideToggle`
+    - Write the functions you want `MavenJS:| build core add on css slideToggle`
+    - Add the flag you want to use `--include` to include the written functions to the build
+    - Or `--exclude` remove the written functions from build but adds all the other functions
     - Hit enter and it will generate a js file containing the code
+- You can add `--minify` flag to minify the js file
 ---

 ## Examples: